|

 Guillotine.
 Incasuca controls the color.
 The following problems can

-• Purple = not fully fermented
+be discovered:• Purple = not fully fermented

 • Black= slaty beans